miltorg/KingStation/libretro-db/README.md

 # libretrodb
 A small read only database
-Mainly to be used by retroarch
+Mainly to be used by KingStation

 # Usage
 Files specified later in the chain **will override** earlier ones if the same key exists multiple times.